Powell leads Raptors to 6th straight win, 90-83 over Magic

-Fred Van Fleet added 22 points for the Raptors, who won despite Pascal Siakam’s 4-for-22 shooting.
+”You stay in the moment and let plays come to you, continue to shoot and live with the result,” Powell said. ”Everybody is being really tied into what we are doing (defensively), how we are changing defenses, where we need to be, helping one another, talking, communicating, coming out of timeouts.
+When we see where an adjustment needs to be made, we were able to pick it up in the second half.”

+The Raptors won despite 4-for-22 shooting by Pascal Siakam, the NBA’s ninth-leading scorer.
 Siakam finished with 10 points and 13 rebounds.

 Evan Fournier scored 19 points for Orlando, which has lost four of five.
 Markelle Fultz added 15 points.
 Aaron Gordon, who played 32 minutes for Orlando after missing three games with a right ankle contusion, had eight points and eight rebounds.